 - The renowned ‘Men at Work’ song has used a number of Australianisms in the very popular song Land Down Under when they sang; “he just smiled and gave me a vegemite sandwich’.

 - Slim Dusty’s famous song ‘Pub with no beer’ evokes a sense of desperation for those who fear the pub will run out of beer!
 Serious business to be sure!

 - Dorothea Mackellar’s poem “My Country” talks of of the rugged country we Australians call home; “I love a sunburnt country, a land of sweeping plains”.

-Australia has always been painted a tough country, and the people even tougher!
+Australia has always been painted a tough country, and the Aussies, even tougher!
 We’re full of bravado on the outside but really we’re just marshmallows on the inside.
 Ask any Aussie!

 Don’t be a ‘Galah’

-‘Crocodile Dundee‘, the movie introduced the Australian language to the world.
-A fun movie that did fabulous things for tourism in Australia and taught the world how to say G’day, Australian style.
+The movie introduced the Australian language to the world, ‘Crocodile Dundee‘ should be given some credit.
+A fun movie that did great things for tourism in Australia and taught the world how to say G’day, Aussie style.

 Aussies are a curious mob